I’ve been tracking the retail trend after I noticed a flood of customers at all my local spots.

 The retail sector generated just $409 billion in sales in April — the lowest sales recorded in a month since November 2012.

-But retailers have roared back in 2021 with record-breaking revenues in the first three months of the year.
+But retailers have roared back in 2021 with record-breaking revenues in the first six months of the year.

-This trend means huge gains on the horizon for retail companies that weathered the low points of 2020.
+This trend means huge gains on the horizon for retail companies who weathered the low points of 2020.

 If you are in the U.S., you are familiar with Target Corp.
 (NYSE: TGT), the major retail outlet based in Minneapolis, Minnesota.